Healthy Hot Chocolate

 Instructions

-- Add all of the ingredients to a small pot and place over medium-low heat.
-Whisk continuously while heating for about 8-10 minutes.
-Do not let it boil.
+- Combine the ingredients: Add all ingredients to a small saucepan and place over low-medium heat.

 Equipment